Anzney/cliqhire/src/components/Recruiter-Pipeline/README.md

 ### Features

 - **Dynamic Field Display**: Shows different fields based on the selected pipeline stage
-- **Stage Navigation**: Click on any stage button to view its details
+- **Interactive Progress Bar**: Click on any stage in the progress bar to view its details
 - **Responsive Design**: Adapts to different screen sizes
 - **Visual Indicators**: Color-coded icons and status indicators
 - **Interactive Elements**: Clickable links and hover effects